Geobytes: Incorporation

 Geobytes, Inc. started as a global Internet Business-to-Business (B2B) technology company, primarily servicing the needs of the Internet advertising industry.
-The company was incorporated in the State of Delaware, United States in December, 1999.
+The company was incorporated in Delaware in December 1999.
 The principal shareholders of the company were, and still are the founders, together holding 90% of the issued shares.
 A further 8% is held by other individuals who were involved in the project's early development.
 The remaining 2% is held by the company's original seed investor.

 The company's legal representatives are in Seattle.
 Its US office is in Nevada, and its Web servers are located in Dallas/Fort Worth, Texas.
 The company's executive and research and development operations are based in Brisbane, Australia.